businessascend/discount_calculator_api/README.md

 # discount_calculator_api
-please, see detailed description of app in documentation/app-design.pdf
+Please, see detailed description of app and usage in documentation/app-design.pdf